R-a-y-Zhang/hackerhour/talk.md

 + ls (options) (path) : List files in a directory
     + options
-        + -a : List All Files
+        + -a : List all files
         + -l : List files in list form (columns) instead of simplified form (rows)
     + path : path of the directory
     + Sample commands: